openbmc/docs/local-ci-build.md

 These instructions pertain to running the upstream OpenBMC CI locally.

 Please install and configure Docker.
+The installation of Docker CE (Community Edition) varies by platform and may differ in your organization, but the [Docker Docs](https://docs.docker.com/install/) are a good place to start looking.

+Check that the installation was successful by running `sudo docker run hello-world`.

 Each repository is built locally within the CI using the bootstrap.sh and automake toolchain.